Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Continuous-Variable Quantum System

 where the last equality follows similarly from continuity and uniform integrability of the distortion observable operator $\Delta(x)$ as a function of $x\in \~X$.
-Combining the above bounds to the single-letter expression in \eqref{eq:single-letter-upbnd} shows
+Combining the above bounds to the single-letter expression in \eqref{eq:single-letter-upbnd} shows $\lim_{n \to \infty} d_n(R^n, {\hat X}^n_{k_1,\bar{k}_2}) \leq D$, which completes the proof of achievability.